 Bridgestone

-Bridgestone comes from Japan, the largest tire manufacturer in that country.
-They produce all kinds of tires, everything from motorcycles to commercial trucks and passenger vehicles.
-They expanded into the U.S. in the late 1960s and have invested heavily in production facilities here.
+Bridgestone is the largest tire manufacturer in Japan.
+It produces tires for everything from motorcycles to commercial trucks and passenger vehicles.
+In the late 1960s, it expanded into the U.S. and invested heavily in production facilities there.

 U.S. DOT codes for Bridgestone tires: